risingwavelabs/risingwave-docs/docs/concepts/key-concepts.md

 ### Avro

 Avro is an open-source data serialization system that facilitates data exchange between systems, programming languages, and processing frameworks.
 Avro has a JSON-like data model, but it can be represented as either JSON or in a compact binary form.
 RisingWave can decode Avro data.
-You need to specify the schema by providing either a schema location or a schema registry URL (only for Kafka topics).
+You need to specify the schema by providing a schema registry URL (only for Kafka topics).

 ### Connection